-Dr Sarah Robins-Hobden, CPsychol, MISCP Accred, FHEA
+Dr Sarah Robins-Hobden, CPsychol, MISCP Accred, MIoL, FHEA

-A very short story
+The short story

 Having dabbled in roles such as groom, horticultural secretary, DJ, telesales, NVQ assessor, and IT technician, I embarked on a formal education in my late twenties.
-I arrived at the University of Sussex in 2002 as a mature undergraduate, and liked it so much they were unable to get rid of me until 2014, by which time I’d also gained a PhD and a PGCertHE.
+I arrived at the University of Sussex in 2002 as a mature undergraduate, and liked it so much they were unable to get rid of me until 2014, by which time I’d also gained a PhD in Psychology and a PGCertHE.

 My ‘career path’ has been one of discovery and serendipitous happenstance, propelled by making some good (and some not so good) decisions, often drawing on reserves of courage I didn’t always believe I had.